 I've been fired and I'm not sure what I'm entitled to

-For an employee, losing your job or being terminated can be upsetting.
-It can happen for several reasons including redundancy, dismissal or because the business has closed.
+For an employee, losing your job or being terminated can be very upsetting.
+It can happen for various reasons including being dismissed for underperformance or serious misconduct, because the job isn't needed anymore or the business has closed.

 Follow our step-by-step guide to see if you’ve been given enough notice and what your entitlements are.